antimo2001/BowlingKata3/docs/01-Daily-Notes.md

 ### Requirements and Specifications for BowlingKata3 Restful API

 - mount path should be `/api/v0`
-- entities are User, Bowler, Game
+- entities are User, Player, Game
 - Services are `/users`, `/players`, `/games`

 #### Specs for /users